epw/consensus/consensus.md

 #### Becoming Untethered: Inspirations and Anchors

 A character becomes Untethered when they have more Inspirations than they do Anchors.
 This can happen by gaining a new inspiration or by losing an Anchor.
 (Sometimes both may happen at once, but this is likely a rare occurrence.)
 They remain Untethered while this remains true.
-However, if a character at any point has at least twice as many Inspirations as they do Anchors, that character becomes Lost and is no longer a playable character (See [Losing a Character](AnchorsandInspirationsLosingACharacter)).
+However, if a character at any point has at least twice as many Inspirations as they do Anchors, that character becomes Lost and is no longer a playable character ({{linkLosing a Character}}).
 This is the careful balancing act Mages must do in order to access their most powerful advancements.

-##### (Special) Remove a Restriction from your Paradigm
+#### (Special) Remove a Restriction from your Paradigm

 This is the same advancement as the one-time advancement from Tier 1, but as it is notated with an asterisk, can be taken any number of times while Untethered.